k7t/eo-atmosphere/README.md

 account [here](https://login.ltpy.adamplatform.eu/) and then log into the [LTPy Jupyterhub](https://ltpy.adamplatform.eu).

-## Reproduce LTPy on Atmospheric Compostion data locally
+## Reproduce LTPy on Atmospheric Composition data locally
 In case you wish to reproduce the course modules on your local setup, the following Python version and Python packages will be required: